 Those involved in Belfast violence will face full force of the law – PSNI

-A senior PSNI officer said that three officers were injured during disorder in the city on Saturday.
+A senior PSNI officer said three officers were injured during disorder in the city on Saturday.

 Support truly